 Write Your First Post

 Before getting too serious this would be a great time to try writing your first post, as you want people to actually read your blog.
 It can be about whatever you want.
 Perhaps about your last trip, an upcoming trip, or why you’re starting a travel blog.
 It’s important here that you learn how to write a blog post with images, header, and a proper format.
 It takes a little bit of learning, but with time you’ll feel very comfortable on the platform.
 Even if you’re not traveling yet you still have value to offer to your readers.
 Write a topic about your local hometown or region, visitors will never know it better than you!
 Our very first blog post was information on the Schengen Agreement in Europe, and it still gets read today!

 You have everything set up to begin writing content for your blog.
 When we started our blog it was difficult to find new topics for blog posts.
 As a general rule of thumb, I would suggest you try to publish a new article 1-2 times per week.

 The most important thing to keep in mind though is quality over quantity.
-If you look at the most successful blogs on the internet they’re all a powerful resource for their readers and provide lots of useful information.
+If you look at the most successful blogs on the internet they’re powerful resources for their readers and provide lots of useful information.
 Make sure to keep your personality and opinion in your blog post, but the reader doesn’t want to hear about every part of your day and whats going on your head – create actionable, personal, and helpful tips.

 Provide tips, fun things to do, a cool story, your favorite resources or products, and photos.
 It will take some time to find your voice, but once you do writing becomes a lot easier and you’ll develop an audience.